dereksonderegger/444/docs/22_Strings.md

 ### Trim a string with `str_trim()`

-This removes any leading or trailing whitespace where whitespace is defined as spaces ' ', tabs `\t` or returns `\n`.
+This removes any leading or trailing white space where white space is defined as spaces ' ', tabs `\t` or returns `\n`.

 ```r
 text <- ' Some text. \n  '